RicoJia/ricojia.github.io/_posts/2024/2024-03-23-robotics-gps-utm.markdown

 - ROS2's `sensor_msgs::NavSatFix` has no heading field. **The best way to pass GPS messages around is to create your own message type**

+### RTK GPS Modes

+RTK refers to 载波相位差.

+- Single point:
+  - No base station is connected.
+- floating point rtk:
+  - Uses GPS -> base station, but phase number is unresolved and is represented as floating point?
+Its accuracy is ~0.5m.
+It's an intermediate solution between single and fixed point
+- Fixed point RTK
+  - Need at least 5 satellites
+  - accuracy is <0.1m

 ### How GPS Trilateration Works

 Given: